TomB30/camp-manager/RENDER_DEPLOYMENT.md

 ## Deployment Options

+### ⚠️ Important: Use Manual Deployment for Free Tier

+**Render's Blueprint feature may require a paid plan.** For the free tier, use **Option 2: Manual Deployment** below, which works perfectly and gives you full control.

-### Option 1: Infrastructure as Code (Recommended for Backend + Database)
+### Option 1: Infrastructure as Code (Blueprint - May Require Paid Plan)

 Use the included `render.yaml` file to deploy backend and database.

+**Note**: This option may not be available on Render's free tier.
+If you see payment prompts, skip to Option 2.

-**Note**: Static sites are not supported in render.yaml Blueprint.
+**Additional Note**: Static sites are not supported in render.yaml Blueprint.
 You'll deploy the frontend separately in Step 4.

 #### Steps: